-The TYE22 RTSR PSUs cliff vest at the conclusion of the three-year performance period ending on March 31, 2025, subject to the Named Executive Officer's continued service through the vesting date, and are based on the RTSR attained during the performance period.
-The TYE22 RTSR PSU achievement can range from 0% to 200% of target based on relative performance against companies in the PHLX Oil Service Index (the "OSX Index").
-Payouts are generally determined by multiplying the target number of TYE22 RTSR PSUs by an adjustment percentage based on the RTSR percentile performance of the Company, as set forth in the following table.
+The 2023 RTSR PSUs are earned at the conclusion of the three-year performance period beginning on January 1, 2023 and ending on December 31, 2025 subject to the Named Executive Officer's continued service through the vesting date, and are based on the RTSR attained during the performance period.
+The 2023 RTSR PSU achievement can range from 0% to 200% of target based on relative performance against companies in the OSX Index.
+Payouts are generally determined by multiplying the target number of 2023 RTSR PSUs by an adjustment percentage based on the RTSR percentile performance of the Company, as set forth in the following table.
 No payout will be made if performance is below the 25th percentile.

-Performance Level Percentile Rank Relative to Peers Payout % of Target(1)(2)
+Performance Level Percentile Rank Relative to OSX Index Payout % of Target (1)(2)

 Maximum ≥ 75th 200%

 Target 50th 100%

 Threshold 25th 50%

 Below Threshold < 25th 0%

-- (1) Payout would be interpolated on a linear basis for performance between levels of achievement. - (2) Payouts would be capped at Target performance level in the event of negative total stockholder return ("TSR") performance, regardless of percentile ranking relative to the peers.
+(1) Payout would be interpolated on a linear basis for performance between levels of achievement.

+(2) Payouts would be capped at Target performance level in the event of negative TSR performance, regardless of percentile ranking relative to the OSX Index.